Neural Bayes Estimators for Irregular Spatial Data using Graph Neural Networks: Methodology

 \subsubsection{Uncertainty quantification}

-Uncertainty quantification with neural Bayes estimators often proceeds through the bootstrap distribution \citep[e.g.,][]{Lenzi_2021_NN_param_estimation, Sainsbury-Dale_2022_neural_Bayes_estimators, Richards_2023_censoring}.
-Bootstrap-based approaches are particularly attractive when non-parametric bootstrap is possible (e.g., when the data are replicated), or when simulation from the fitted model is fast, in which case parametric bootstrap is also computationally efficient.
+Uncertainty quantification with neural Bayes estimators often proceeds through the bootstrap distribution \citep[e.g.,][]{Lenzi_2021_NN_param_estimation, Richards_2023_censoring, Sainsbury-Dale_2022_neural_Bayes_estimators}.
+Bootstrap-based approaches are particularly attractive when nonparametric bootstrap is possible (e.g., when the data are independent replicates), or when simulation from the fitted model is fast, in which case parametric bootstrap is also computationally efficient.
 However, these conditions are not always met in spatial statistics.
-For example, when making inference from a single spatial field, non-parametric bootstrap is not possible without breaking the spatial dependence structure, and the cost of simulation from the fitted model is often non-negligible (e.g., exact simulation from a Gaussian process model requires the factorisation of an $n\times n$ matrix, where $n$ is the number of spatial locations, which is a task that is $\mathcal{O}(n^3)$ in computational complexity).
+For example, when making inference from a single spatial field, nonparametric bootstrap is not possible without breaking the spatial dependence structure, and the cost of simulation from the fitted model is often non-negligible (e.g., exact simulation from a Gaussian process model requires the factorisation of an $n\times n$ matrix, where $n$ is the number of spatial locations, which is a task that is $\mathcal{O}(n^3)$ in computational complexity).
+Further, although bootstrap-based methods for uncertainty quantification are often considered to be fairly accurate and favourable to methods based on asymptotic normality, there are situations where bootstrap procedures are not reliable \citep[see, e.g.,][pg.~6]{Canty_2006}.

-Alternatively, one may construct a neural Bayes estimator that approximates a set of marginal posterior quantiles, which can then be used to construct credible intervals.
-Inference then remains fully amortised since, once the neural Bayes estimators are trained, both point estimates and credible intervals can be obtained at almost no computational cost.
-Posterior quantiles can be targeted by employing the quantile loss function \citep[e.g.,][Eqn.~7]{Cressie_2022_loss_functions} which, for a single parameter $\theta$, is given by
+Alternatively, by leveraging ideas from (Bayesian) quantile regression \citep[e.g.,][]{Koenker_1978_quantile_regression, Koenker_2001_quantile_regression, Yu_Moyeed_2001}, one may construct a neural Bayes estimator that approximates a set of marginal posterior quantiles \citep{Fisher_2023_neural_quantile_regression}, which can then be used to construct univariate credible intervals for each parameter.
+Inference then remains fully amortised since, once the estimators are trained, both point estimates and credible intervals can be obtained with virtually zero computational cost.
+Posterior quantiles can be targeted by employing the quantile loss function which, for a single parameter $\theta$, is